EnvironmentOntology/envo/README.md

 Please note that the files above include all the imported classes from ontologies referenced by ENVO.
 If you would like a "simple" version with only ENVO classes, please download it from: http://purl.obolibrary.org/obo/subsets/envo-basic.obo

+###Subsets
+Several subsets of ENVO classes are identified with the "in_subset" annotation property.
+* environmental_hazards: concerned with environmental entities and processes associated with hazards.
+* EnvO-Lite-GSC: a short list of classes used to annotate records of relevance to the Genomic Standards Consortium.
+More subsets can be generated on request (please post such requests on our [issue tracker](https://github.com/EnvironmentOntology/envo/issues).

 ###Editors' version
 The editors' version of ENVO, envo-edit.owl, can be downloaded here: